martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

   }

   // try setting locale according to list of locales sent to us.
 Try finding the first one of the list - since
-  // this will probably the preferred client's language const localeFound: string | undefined = reqLocales
+  // this will probably be the preferred client's language const localeFound: string | undefined = reqLocales
     .split(new RegExp(',|;'))
     .find(reqLocale => SUPPORTED_LANGUAGES.find(lang => reqLocale.includes(lang.language)));